hhorne/BribeForLocation/readme.md

 ### Experimental

 #### EnableKnowledgeCheck
-Enables native NPC knowledge using dotnet reflection to parts of the games code that wouldn't normally be reusable.
-Well supported on Windows but may not work on all platforms like Android.
+Sometimes NPCs might not know where something is.
+Uses parts of that games code that wouldn't normally be reachable.
+Uses dotnet reflection, may not run correctly on all paltforms.
 *Default Value*: false